* FREE SHIPPING ON ORDERS $20 OR MORE! *

 There are all kinds of professional resources out there on how to do this.
 Taking a few hours to plan things out will save a lot of time and money down the road.

 Contrary to what you may hear, it will require hard work.
 It will require money.
 You will spend more than you would in the store because your garden will be labor intensive.
 Everything will be done by hand.
 But you will have the satisfaction of growing your own and being self sufficient.
+Of course, you will use it again for the next growing season and if you plan and build things right, they will last for many growing seasons to come.

 We will be offering classes on how to can.
-The idea is you will get to go out and pick it yourself.
+The idea is you will get to go out and pick produce yourself.
 Wash it.
 Process it and then can it.
 It is hard but rewarding work.

 In a couple of years we also hope to have fruits to make preserves.
 We did not plan accordingly and so a lot of our trees have succumbed to cold temperatures, lack of water and red ants.
 Those red ants can strip a tree down in one night.